CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **KRISHNA** These parsers will be very useful to us when we want to return success or failure parsers after input validation.

-**KRISHNA** The third parser we will implement is one that consumes a single character from the string and returns that character along with the unused string:
+**KRISHNA** The third parser we will implement is one that consumes a single character from the string and returns that character along with the unused part of the string:

 ```scala
 def anychar = (in: String) =>